JonathanMEdwards/subtext10/doc/language.md

 ## Blocks and fields

-One way Subtext documents are constructed is with _blocks_ (the other is _tables_) .
+One way Subtext documents are constructed is with _blocks_ (the other is _listss_) .
 Blocks contain a fixed sequence of _fields_, which can be given names.
 Blocks are defined with curly brackets preceded by a keyword indicating the kind of block.
 The most basic kind of  block is a _record_.
 Records are like structs or objects in other languages, and rows in relational databases.
 For example:
 ```
 b: record {
   x: 0